TuanAnh-P/TicTacToe/README.md

 # TicTacToe
-Program that simulate a "Tic Tac Toe" game.
+Program that simulate a "Tic Tac Toe" game made with Python.